ProvCheck Terms and Conditions

 (c) continues to perform its obligations to the extent practicable.

-To waive a right under the Agreement, that waiver must be in writing and signed by the waiving party.
+13.3.
+Waiver: To waive a right under these Terms, that waiver must be in writing and signed by the waiving party.

-Subject to clause 5.3, the Supplier is an independent contractor of the Client, and no other relationship (e.g. joint venture, agency, trust or partnership) exists under the Agreement.
+13.4.
+Independent contractor: Subject to clause 5.3, the Supplier is an independent contractor of the Client, and no other relationship (e.g. joint venture, agency, trust or partnership) exists under these Terms.

-A notice given by a party under the Agreement must be delivered to the other party via email using the email address set out in the Key Details or otherwise notified by the other party for this purpose.
-If the notice is a notice of termination, a copy of that email must be immediately delivered (by hand or courier) to the Chief Executive or equivalent officer of the other party at the other party’s last known physical address.
+13.5.
+Notices: A notice given by a party under these Terms must be delivered to the other party via email using the email address or otherwise notified by the other party for this purpose.
+Notices sent to Tax Traders are to be sent to team@taxtraders.co.nz.

 13.6.
 Severability:

-(a) If any provision of the Agreement is, or becomes, illegal, unenforceable or invalid, the relevant provision is deemed to be modified to the extent required to remedy the illegality, unenforceability or invalidity.
+(a) If any provision of these Terms is, or becomes, illegal, unenforceable or invalid, the relevant provision is deemed to be modified to the extent required to remedy the illegality, unenforceability or invalidity.

-(b) If modification under clause 13.6(a) is not possible, the provision must be treated for all purposes as severed from the Agreement without affecting the legality, enforceability or validity of the remaining provisions of the Agreement.
+(b) If modification under clause 13.6(a) is not possible, the provision must be treated for all purposes as severed from these Terms without affecting the legality, enforceability or validity of the remaining provisions of these Terms.

-(a) The Client may not assign, novate, subcontract or transfer any right or obligation under the Agreement without the prior written consent of the Supplier, that consent not to be unreasonably withheld.
-The Client remains liable for its obligations under the Agreement despite any approved assignment, subcontracting or transfer.
+(a) The Client may not assign, novate, subcontract or transfer any right or obligation under these Terms without the prior written consent of the Supplier, that consent not to be unreasonably withheld.
+The Client remains liable for its obligations under these Terms despite any approved assignment, subcontracting or transfer.
 Any assignment, novation, subcontracting or transfer must be in writing.

 (b) Any change of control of the Client is deemed to be an assignment for which the Supplier’s prior written consent is required under clause 13.9(a).
 In this clause, change of control means any transfer of shares or other arrangement affecting the Client or any member of its group which results in a change in the effective control of the Client.

-The Agreement is governed by, and must be interpreted in accordance with, the laws of New Zealand.
-Each party submits to the non-exclusive jurisdiction of the Courts of New Zealand about any dispute connected with the Agreement.
+13.11.
+Law: These Terms are governed by, and must be interpreted in accordance with, the laws of New Zealand.
+Each party submits to the non-exclusive jurisdiction of the Courts of New Zealand about any dispute connected with these Terms.

-All money specified in this Agreement is in New Zealand dollars.
+13.12.
+Currency: All money specified in these Terms is in New Zealand dollars.